 5 Key Statistics about Millennials & Training

-As of late 2015, Millennials make up about 1/3 of the American workforce, surpassing both Baby Boomers and Generation X. These young professionals (age 18-34) have never known a world without the internet.
+As of late 2015, Millennials make up about one-third of the American workforce, surpassing both Baby Boomers and Generation X. These young professionals (age 18-34) have never known a world without the internet.
 What role—if any—do printed educational materials play in their lives?
-Do they want all digital content, all the time?
+Do they want all digital content all the time?

 We wanted to know, so we conducted a survey of 548 Millennials (22-33 years old) about their views on educational materials.
 For a quick snapshot of the results, take a look at the five key statistics below!